 Are there transitions from one question to the next?
 Are follow-up questions placed correctly?
 Are skip-rules implemented (if needed) so that participants can skip questions that do not apply to them?

 #6: Run a pilot

 This stage is crucial for evaluation and optimization purposes.
-Any questionnaire should be handed to a representative sample of your target audience before you push it to the masses.
+Any questionnaire should be handed to a representative sample of your target audience before you go further with it.